dave/wildernessprime/content/expeditions/great-himalaya-trail-2019/navigation-gpx.en.md

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_1000,dpr_auto/v1550946659/Screenshot%202019-02-23%20at%2009.29.48.jpg)

 While creating the flashcards I created 115 separate GPX files in this way, then merged them into a single GPX file containing 115 route segments.
 This was painstaking repetitive work that took several weeks!
-It should be noted that this route is only as accurate as the highlighted route on the paper maps, which will not be 100% accurate.
+It should be noted that this route is only as accurate as the highlighted route on the paper maps, which will not be 100% perfect.
 However, most of it matches up almost perfectly with Seth's recorded track, so I'm optimistic that it's a good enough estimation.

 You can find the [final file here](https://www.dropbox.com/s/s5p5neji22fi0bu/flashcard-daily-routes-copied-from-map.gpx?dl=0 "flashcard-daily-routes-copied-from-map.gpx").